GibzB/CloudChallenge/README.md

     * **Seasonal and trend decomposition** using the Seasonal and Trend decomposition using `LOgical regrESSion` (Loess STL) algorithm.
 Seasonality extrapolation using the double exponential smoothing (ETS) algorithm.
     * **Trend modeling** using the ARIMA model and the auto.
 ARIMA algorithm for automatic hyper-parameter tuning.
 In auto.ARIMA, dozens of candidate models are trained and evaluated in parallel, which include p,d,q and drift.
 The best model comes with the lowest `Akaike` information criterion (AIC).
 * Evaluated the performance of your machine learning model.

+# Redacting Sensitive Data with Cloud Data Loss Prevention

+Cloud Data Loss Prevention (Cloud DLP) is a fully managed service designed to help discover, classify, and protect sensitive information.

+Cloud DLP can perform de-identification. **`De-identification`** is the process of removing identifying information from data.
+The API detects sensitive data as defined by info types, then uses a de-identification transformation to mask, delete, or otherwise obscure the data.

+The DLP API protects sensitive data in a variety of ways, including:

+* **Redaction:** redact sensitive data from a document or file.
+* **Masking:** mask sensitive data with a placeholder, such as *.
+* **Tokenization:** replace sensitive data with a unique identifier.
+* **Encryption:** encrypt sensitive data.

+#### Lessons Learnt

+Used Cloud DLP to inspect strings and files for multiple info types, and used the DLP API to redact data from a string and an image.

+APIs used:

+* **Cloud Data Loss Prevention API** - Provides methods for detection, risk analysis, and de-identification of privacy-sensitive fragments in text, images, and Google Cloud Platform storage repositories.
+* **Cloud Key Management Service (KMS) API** - Google Cloud KMS allows encryption key management and performs cryptographic operations with those keys.

+Used Cloud DLP to do the following:

+* Inspected strings and files for matching info types
+* Learnt about de-identification techniques and de-identify data
+* Redacted info types in strings and images; The DLP API can redact information from images that contain text.